unionai-oss/pandera/docs/source/lazy_validation.rst

         err.data  # invalid dataframe
     ```

-As you can see from the output above, a :py:class:`errors.SchemaErrors`
+As you can see from the output above, a :class:`~pandera.errors.SchemaErrors`
 exception is raised with a summary of the error counts and failure cases
 caught by the schema.
 You can also see from the **Usage Tip** that you can
 catch these errors and inspect the failure cases in a more granular form: